amitroy98/amitroy98/README.md

 - 👋 Hi, I’m @amitroy98
-- 👀 I’m interested in geo-informatics
+- 👀 I’m interested in geo-informatics & Earth Observation Satellite
 - 🌱 I’m currently learning web-designing
 - 💞️ I’m looking to collaborate on any gis Project
 - 📫 How to reach me ...akroy19987@gmail.com